-Hike out and back to Fourth Falls on Canada Creek from Cooper Gap Road - 3.8 Miles
+Hike out and back to Yukon Falls from Cooper Gap Road - 3.8 Miles

-Hike out and back to Third Falls on Canada Creek from East Canada Creek Road - 1.8 Miles
+Hike out and back to Alberta Falls from East Canada Creek Road - 1.8 Miles

-Hike out and back to Fourth Falls and Third Falls on Canada Creek from East Canada Creek Road - 5.0 Miles
+Hike out and back to Yukon Falls and Alberta Falls from East Canada Creek Road - 5.0 Miles

-Add on a hike to Big Falls (First Falls) and Second Falls on Canada Creek to this loop hike - 9.6 Miles
+Add on a hike to Canada Creek Falls and Ontario Falls to this loop hike - 9.6 Miles